ECON 1010 - Introduction to Mathematical Economic (Advanced) I

 2 - To gain a pass, a mark of at least 45% must be obtained on the final examination as well as a total of at least 50% overall.

-5 - Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process.
-Marks may be deducted in the midterm test and final examination because of poor hand-writing or poor English expression.
+4 - Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process.
+Marks may be deducted in the midterm and final examinations because of poor hand-writing or poor English expression.

 Quizzes - 15%